ishanjogalekar/Unravel2.0_Hack/README.md

 ### To run the programs

 ```
-Use jupyter notebook on local machine or Google Collab machine
+Use jupyter notebook on local machine or Google Colab machine
 ```
 <br>